TheoW03/TheoW03/README.md

 I enjoy prgramming, playing the occasional game, watching anime and hanging with friends

-I love game dev. and want a career out of it.

 also have a small interest in applied math, and animation. (the different shows)

 github. is my resume/intro